hmito/esj73web/about_en.md

 - All events subject to on-demand streaming will be **recorded in their entirety, including Q&A sessions**.
 - Cameras will be installed at the venue for recording, so **the audience and venue atmosphere may be captured in the videos**.
-- Requests for video editing or other modifications cannot be accommodated.

 ## Schedule